Accelerated College Degrees – How to Shorten the Time to College Graduation

 To identify your strengths, go back to all the things that excited you and that you did very well during your schooling years.

 The CliftonStrengths34 is another tool which can help uncover your strengths.
 It has a simple and yet comprehensive quiz that can uncover your true strengths.
 There is not special skill required to take this assessment.

 Choose the Right College and Credit Sources

-To complete a college degree in an accelerated or fast way, it is best to enroll in a college that allows you multiple ways to substantiate your prior learning.
-For simplicity, I will call these colleges as flexible colleges.
+To complete a college degree in an accelerated or fast way, it is best to enroll in a college that allows you multiple ways to transfer your prior learning.
+Colleges that provide this flexibility are referred to as Degree Completion Colleges.